provenance-io/loan-package-contracts/README.md

 PROVENANCE_GRPC_URL     # The URL to the Provenance instance the contracts will run against ENCRYPTION_PRIVATE_KEY
 SIGNING_PRIVATE_KEY
+CHAIN_ID                # The ID of the chain - use chain-local locally and pio-testnet-1 for the test environment
 ```
 For local development, you can quickly get necessary Docker containers running and said environment values populated by
 using [p8e-scope-sdk/dev-tools](https://github.com/provenance-io/p8e-scope-sdk/blob/main/dev-tools/compose/README.md):